 Buckswood Health Service (BHS) is situated in a purpose built, detached building within the school grounds.
-It has consulting rooms where students can speak privately with a nurse.
+It has consulting rooms where students can speak privately with a member of the health team.
 It also has a suite of rooms where the health staff are able to care for students who are too unwell for school.

 Junior boarders are always escorted to external appointments.
 For older students, if they feel confident, we may arrange transport only.
 Any transport costs will be added to the student’s invoice, via the school’s accounting department.